jloveric/reinforcement/README.md

 # reinforcement
 Generic c++20 reinforcement learning library.
-Major WIP (work in progress) to get some experience in RL.
+Major WIP (work in progress).
 As of this writing c++20 modules are still too buggy so resorting to header files!
 ```
 cmake .